MacCarell/ERR_Tweaks/README.md

 - Increased madness buildup of Frenzied Fingerprint shield
 - Increased madness buildup of Frenzied Celebrant Weapons
 - Increased buildup values of spears and twinblades

+For New additions, import all fields from a file.